Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 In this episode of A Sense of Identity, we speak with Leon Ward, CEO of Money Ready, a charity working across classrooms, youth clubs, and workplaces to help people build practical financial skills.

-Leon talks about what compulsory financial education could mean for England, why teachers will need as much support as pupils, and how to help a generation growing up contactless, online, and targeted by everything from influencers to in-game spending nudges.
+The discussion covers what compulsory financial education could mean for England, why teachers will need as much support as pupils, and how to help a generation growing up contactless, online, and targeted by everything from influencers to in-game spending nudges.

 The government’s curriculum review confirmed recommendations that financial education become compulsory in England's primary schools for the first time.